-What is a virtual bookkeeper?
+What does a virtual bookkeeper job entail?

 - Maintaining annual budgets